linglinchen/drug-tool/README.md

 ```
 cd /var/www/drug-tool
 ```
 - Install the Composer packages.
-You might need to modify this command depending on how you installed Composer. `composer install`
+You might need to modify this command depending on how you installed Composer. `composer.phar install`
 - Run the DB migrations: `php artisan migrate:refresh`
 - Seed the DB with junk data for testing purposes `php artisan db:seed` or import real data (see below).
 - Restart Apache.